 - Comply with the notification from NHS Test and Trace to self-isolate

 - Are employed or self-employed

 - Are unable to work from home and will lose income as a result

 * If you are not currently receiving one of the above benefits unfortunately, you do not meet the criteria for a Test and Trace Support Payment.
-However, you can be considered for a discretionary payment if you are on a low income and will face financial hardship as a result of not being able to work while you are self-isolating.
+However, you can be considered for a discretionary payment if:

 How are claims made?